 7 Minute Read

-Thinking about buying a home, but frustrated by rising home prices in your community?
+Thinking about buying a home, but frustrated by rising prices in your community?

-When you’re saving up for a down payment and thinking through your financing options, seeing rising home prices only intensifies the pressure.
-It’s tempting to pursue creative financing options or justify spending more than you can afford just to secure a house.
+When you’re saving up for a down payment and thinking through your financing options, rising home prices can increase the pressure.
+It’s tempting to pursue creative financing options or justify spending more than you can afford to secure a house.
+But don’t do something dumb!

-But before you dive headfirst into financial disaster, know you have other options besides stretching your budget.
-Here’s how to find a home in your area that you can afford, even in a hot market.
+Before you dive headfirst into financial disaster, know you have other options that don’t include stretching your budget.
+Here’s how to find a home you can afford, even in a hot market.

 Local experts you can trust.Find an ELP